vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *bhuvanatrayasaṁbandhāt tridhātvaṁ tu maheśvari* //42//

-The *bīja* of earth is *LA* , and it is denoted by one *LA* only, whereas there are three *LA* in the *śrividyā. * If one were to object to this fact, the Dīanswers: there are three worlds \( *lokatraya* \) in the universe, which are mutually supporting and supported, and, because of that, the earth is also considered triple though being one.
+The *bīja* of earth is *LA* , and it is denoted by one *LA* only, whereas there are three *LA* in the *śrividyā. * If one were to object to this fact, the Dī answers: there are three worlds \( *lokatraya* \) in the universe, which are mutually supporting and supported, and, because of that, the earth is also considered triple though being one.

 The other body in the three \[sorts of \] conscious subjects—pure, impure, and mixed—is manifested by the triple *krodhīśa* present in the *vidyā* . //43//